fazeelkhalid/Free-Responsive-Web-UI-Kit---Dashboard-Template-bootstrap/Theme4/README.md

 <div class="theme-description">
-                        <h3><strong>Our dear customers! </strong><strong>Some of you might noticed slower responce time of our support.
-This happens because our team is from Ukraine.
-Most of you are probably aware of the current situation in our country.
-So we hope for your understanding.
-We’ll keep providing you with quality support, updates and new themes.</strong></h3>

 <p>&nbsp;</p>
 <p><strong>Silicon is a multipurpose template with focus in technology business niches</strong>.
 It offers demos for&nbsp;<strong>creative businesses,&nbsp;IT,&nbsp;software development</strong>&nbsp;as well as&nbsp;<strong>corporate segment</strong>&nbsp;and&nbsp;<strong>startups</strong>.
 Below you will find the complete list of all page templates and landing pages.</p>
 <p>Silicon also includes a&nbsp;<strong>complete set of frequently used inner and specialty page&nbsp;designs</strong>&nbsp;as well as&nbsp;<strong>Blog and Portfolio</strong>&nbsp;listings and single pages.</p>